dhoyle/splicedocs-jekyll/pages/Developers/Fundamentals/SparkAdapter.md

 ## Spark Adapter Access to Database Objects {#access}

 By default, Spark Adapter queries execute in the Spark application, which is highly performant and allows access to almost all Splice Machine features.
-However, when your Spark Adapter application uses our Access Control List (*ACL*) feature, one feature that is unavailable, view permissions, can be problematic.
+However, when your Spark Adapter application uses our Access Control List (*ACL*) feature, there is a restriction with regard to checking permissions.

+The specific problem is that the Spark Adapter does not have the ability to check permissions at the view level or column level; instead, it checks permissions on the base table.
+This means that your Spark Adapter application doesn't have access to the table underlying a view or column, it will not have access to that view or column; as a result, a query against the view or colunn fails and throws an exception.

+The workaround for this problem is to tell the Spark Adapter to use *internal* access to the database; this enables view/column permission checking, at a slight cost in performance.
+With internal access, the adapter runs queries in Splice Machine and temporarily persists data in HDFS while running the query.

 The ACL feature is enabled by `splice.authentication.token.enabled = true`.
 {: .noteNote}

-The specific problem is that the Spark Adapter does not have the ability to check permissions on a view; instead, it checks permissions on the table underlying the view.
-This means that your Spark Adapter application doesn't have access to the table underlying a view, it will not have access to the view; as a result, a query against the view fails and throws an exception.

-The workaround for this problem is to tell the Spark Adapter to use *internal* access to the database; this enables view permission checking, at a slight cost in performance.
-With internal access, the adapter runs queries in Splice Machine and temporarily persists data in HDFS while running the query.

-### Enabling Internal Execution
+### Using Internal Execution

 You can specify that you want your Spark Adapter application to use internal query execution in two ways:

 * You can use the alternative methods [`internalDf`](#df) and [`internalRdd`](#rdd), which use internal execution instead of the standard `df` and `rdd` methods for creating DataFrames and RDDs from your database queries.

-* You can assign the value `true` to the `JDBC_INTERNAL_QUERIES` option when you create your  `splicemachineContext` object, which tells the Spark Adapter to automatically run queries using internal execution.
-* You can also use the `JDBC_TEMP_DIRECTORY` option to specify a location for the temporary data (other than the default of `/tmp`).
+* If you are using Spark's `read()` method, you can set the value of the `SpliceJDBCOptions.JDBC_INTERNAL_QUERIES` option to `true`.
 See the [Spark Adapter JDBC Connection Options](#jdbc) section below for information about JDBC connection string options.

 ## The Spark Adapter Methods {#methods}